— The oft-quoted Page 5 of the WARMACHINE Prime and HORDES Primal rulebooks

 I Call It Vera: Just about every single distinguished warrior/soldier in the Iron Kingdoms has a named weapon.
 The Butcher of Khardov's axe is named Lola, Lanyssa Ryssyl has a sword named Sorrow, Borka Kegslayer's mace is named Trauma, the list goes on and on.

-Improbable Weapon User: Arcane Mechaniks tend to go into battle wielding an absurdly large wrench, which is ostensibly intended for use in warjack repair.
+Improbable Weapon User: Field Mechaniks and Arcane Mechaniks tend to go into battle wielding an absurdly large wrench, which is ostensibly intended for use in warjack repair.
 Cryxian satyxis troops wield bladed, hooked whips (somewhat similar in appearance to Ivy's weapon in Soulcalibur), which in real life would be both insanely difficult to wield and insanely hazardous to the wielder's health.

 And now in addition to these fine examples we have the Mage Hunter Assassin, wielding an over-sized scimitar attached to an eight to ten foot length of chain.
 Their preferred method of attack?
 They whip their targets at the chain's full length.
 This gives the model four inches of reach when attacking, in a game where pole-arms only give two inches of reach.